immarianaas/c-quiz-language/README.md

   - ##### Short Answer: `Resposta:CurtaTextual`
     This is the answer type associated with `Questao:CurtaTextual`, and it's fairly similar to `Resposta:EscolhaMultipla`.
-The user only needs to define the text to which the user answer will be matched, and also the points that are to be awarded.
+The user only needs to define the text to which the user input will be matched, and also the points that are to be awarded.

     As a cool feature, it is possible to define many at the same time in a list, using the following sintaxe (note that this also works for the other types of answers):
     ```